Halberstadt CL.II: Development and design

 Early in 1917, Idflieg, the German Army Inspectorate of Flying Troops, developed a requirement for a new type of two-seat aircraft, smaller than the existing C-type aircraft.
-This type, to be known as CL-type (Light C type) aircraft, were to be used to equip Schutzstaffeln (Protection flights) to escort reconnaissance aircraft.
-To meet this requirement, Halberstadt developed an aircraft based on its earlier, unsuccessful Halberstadt D.IV single-seat fighter.
+This type, known as CL-type (Light C type) aircraft, was used to equip Schutzstaffeln (Protection flights) to escort reconnaissance aircraft.
+Halberstadt developed an aircraft based on its earlier, unsuccessful Halberstadt D.IV single-seat fighter to meet this requirement.
 Originally designated the Halberstadt C.II, it was redesignated the Halberstadt CL.II when the CL designation was applied.

-The CL.II was a single-engined biplane, with an all-wooden structure.
-The fuselage was covered with thin plywood panelling and housed the crew of two in a single cockpit, with the observer's 7.92 mm (.312 in) machine gun being mounted on an elevated gun ring, giving a good field of fire, allowing downwards fire at targets on the ground.
+The CL.II was a single-engined biplane with an all-wooden structure.
+The fuselage was covered with thin plywood panelling.
+It housed the crew of two in a single cockpit, with the observer's 7.92 mm (.312 in) machine gun being mounted on an elevated gun ring, giving a good field of fire, allowing downward fire at targets on the ground.
 A tray large enough to hold ten stick grenades was attached to the left side of the fuselage.
 The single-bay wings were fabric-covered, with a swept upper wing.

 The aircraft had provisions for a wireless radio.
-When needed the radio and antenna could be installed in the observer's cockpit and a generator, that would also supply current for heated flight suits, could easily be installed.
-The generator was directly driven by a pulley on the engine and mounted on the left side with a tear drop shaped fairing covering it.
+When needed, the radio and antenna could be installed in the observer's cockpit, and a generator, that would also supply current for heated flight suits, could easily be installed.
+The generator was directly driven by a pulley on the engine and mounted on the left side with a teardrop shaped fairing covering it.
 With the generator removed, a flat panel would be fitted instead.

 The CL.II passed its Typenprüfung (type-test) on 7 May 1917, which resulted in production orders being placed.
 Halberstadt built 700 CL.IIs by the time production shifted to the improved CL.IV in mid-1918.
 A further 200 CL.II aircraft were built in 1918 by the Bayerische Flugzeug-Werke (BFW).

 Operational history

-The CL.II entered service in August 1917, and proved extremely successful, its excellent manoeuvrability, rate of climb and good field of fire for its armament allowing it to match opposing single-seat fighters.
-It also proved to be well suited to close-support, which became the primary role of the CL-type aircraft, the units operating them being re-designated Schlachtstaffeln (Battle flights).
+The CL.II entered service in August 1917 and proved highly successful; its excellent manoeuvrability, rate of climb and promising field of fire for its armament allowed it to match opposing single-seat fighters.
+It also proved well suited to close support, which became the primary role of the CL-type aircraft, the units operating them being re-designated Schlachtstaffeln (Battle flights).

-Ground support by the Schlachtstaffeln proved very effective, being used both in support of German attacks and to disrupt enemy attacks.
-An early example of the successful use of CL type aircraft in the ground attack role was during the German counterattack on 30 November 1917 during the Battle of Cambrai, where they were a major factor in the German performance.
+Ground support by the Schlachtstaffeln proved very effective, being used to support German attacks and disrupt enemy attacks.
+An early example of the successful use of CL-type aircraft in the ground attack role was during the German counterattack on 30 November 1917 during the Battle of Cambrai, where they were a significant factor in the German performance.